R. Bowen Loftin

-Richard Bowen Loftin (born June 29, 1949), better known as R. Bowen Loftin, is an American academic and the former chancellor of the University of Missouri in Columbia, Missouri.
-He came to Missouri in 2013 after serving as the 24th President of Texas A&M University.
+Richard Bowen Loftin (born June 29, 1949), better known as R. Bowen Loftin, is an American academic and physicist who was the 22nd Chancellor of the University of Missouri in Columbia, Missouri.
+Prior to his appointment as chancellor, he served as the 24th president of Texas A&M University.

-Biography
+Loftin is a consultant in modeling and simulation, advanced training technologies, scientific and engineering data visualization.
+He is the author or co-author of more than 100 publications and has served as principal investigator of grants and contracts totaling millions of dollars.

-Early life
+Early life and education

 Loftin was born in Hearne, Texas.
-He graduated from Texas A&M University in three years with a degree in physics, with highest honors, in 1970, and was a staff member of the MSC Student Conference on National Affairs.
-He earned a master's degree (1973) and Ph.D.
-(1975) in physics from Rice University.
+He graduated from Texas A&M University in three years, having been awarded a bachelor of science degree in physics (B.S.
+1970) with highest honors, and was a staff member of the MSC Student Conference on National Affairs.
+He earned a master of science degree (M.S.
+1973) and doctor of philosophy degree (Ph.D.
+1975) in physics from Rice University.
+His doctoral advisor was Harold E. Rorschach Jr.

 Career

+Professional career

+After completing his graduate studies at Rice University, Loftin began his academic career as an assistant professor of physics at Texas A&M University at Galveston in September 1976 and left in August 1977.
+He then became an assistant professor at University of Houston-Downtown starting in 1977.
+He later was awarded tenure at UH-D in September 1982.
+He remained teaching at UH-D until August 2000.